BabylonJS/OldDocumentationSite/content/How_To/mesh/Pivots.md

 ![Box Repositioned after pivot added < 3.2](/img/how_to/pivots/pivot5.png)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fig 5.

-From Babylon.js v3.2 there is a breaking change and setting the pivot no longer produces a change in position of the mesh unless the mesh is.
+From Babylon.js v3.2 there is a breaking change and setting the pivot no longer produces a change in position of the mesh unless the mesh has been scaled.

 ![Box Repositioned after pivot added from 3.2](/img/how_to/pivots/pivot6.png)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fig 6.